morsyxbt/Boundless-Prover-Guide/README.md

 ### Now We will install few more dependecies & CLI Tools

 * Essential boundless packages

 * GPU drivers for provers

 * Docker with NVIDIA support

 * Rust programming language

 * Installs CUDA Toolkit.

-For a quick set up of Boundless dependencies on Ubuntu 22.04 LTS please run:
+For a quick set up of Boundless dependencies run :

 ```
 sudo ./scripts/setup.sh